Ordisoftware/Hebrew-Letters/README.md

 #### In progress - Version 6.14

 - Add a top button to close other windows.
+- Add menu for transcription guide in Tools and others windows
-- Improve letter transcriptions following a change to better distinguish between 'Het, T'et and H'ayin.
+- Improve transcriptions following a change to better distinguish between 'Het, T'et and H'ayin.
 - Fix hebrew name of a letter no more displayed since a previous version.
-- Update web links.
+- Reorganize and add some web links.
 - Serilog WinForms must remains at v2.3.1

 #### 2022.04.05 - Version 6.13